Arlen22/TiddlyServer/docs/ServerConfig.md

 - `mkdir`: allow create directory on directory index page
 - `websockets`: allow websocket connections (default true);
 - `registerNotice`: login attempts for a public/private key pair which has not been registered will be logged at debug level 2 with the full public key which can be copied into an authAccounts entry.
+- `loginlink`: 403 Access Denied error page will include a link to the login page.

 Here is an example of what it could look like, with everything allowed.